lisa-lumos/designing-data-intensive-applications/README.md

 # Designing data intensive applications
 Notes for the book written by Martin Cleppmann.
-Notes are taken when I read the book for the 2nd time.

 ## 0. Preface
 - What is book is about.